Harrison A. Williams: Abscam conviction and resignation

 In 1981, Williams, a resident of Westfield, New Jersey, at the time, was convicted of bribery and conspiracy in the Abscam scandal for taking bribes in a sting operation by the Federal Bureau of Investigation (FBI).
-The Senate Committee on Ethics recommended that Williams be expelled because of his "ethically repugnant" conduct.
+The Senate Committee on Ethics recommended that Williams be expelled because of his "ethically repugnant" behavior.
 Prior to a Senate vote on his expulsion, Williams resigned on March 11, 1982.
-Sentenced to three years, he served two years in federal prison as Inmate #06089-050, the first time in over 80 years that a senator had spent time in prison.
+Sentenced to three years, he served two years in federal prison as Inmate #06089-050, the first time in more than 80 years that a senator had spent time in prison.
 Williams was also fined $50,000.
 Released on January 31, 1986, he served the remainder of his sentence at a halfway house, where he later became a member of the board of directors until his death.
 He also attempted to receive a presidential pardon from President Bill Clinton, but his request was denied.

-The Metropark train station had been renamed Harrison A. Williams Metropark Station in 1979, in recognition of his support for its construction.
-However, the name was removed from the station after his conviction.
+The Metropark train station had been renamed Harrison A. Williams Metropark Station in 1979, in recognition of his assistance for its construction.
+However, the name was eliminated from the station after his conviction.

+Death

 Williams died of cancer and heart ailments at St. Clare's Hospital in Denville, New Jersey, on November 17, 2001, at age 81.
 He was a resident of Bedminster Township, New Jersey.